NervalGod/DoTS-random-build-generator/README.md

 --- KNOWN ISSUES ---

 1. Pictures doesn't display right, it's because of origin files
+2. No pictures for heroes
+3. Card shows up in list at the moment it drops
-2. UI is pretty bad, I dont bother
+4. UI is pretty bad, I dont bother

 --- Conclusion ---